pawelotto/ts-scrape-facebook/README.md

 ## How to use ##
 * Edit `config/default.json` and enter your Facebook appId and secretId.
 You can generate these keys by going to https://developers.facebook.com and creating a new app.
 Every app has these two unique keys associated with them, simply copy and paste these keys to the config file.
-* Also in `config/default.json` specify Facebook pages you wish and specify days back you wish to scrape (default is 10 days back)
+* Also in `config/default.json` specify Facebook pages and days back you wish to scrape (default is 10 days back counting from today)
 * In `config/default.json` specify target dir where Facebook posts will be stored as .json files
 * Compile TypeScript source files by simply running `tsc` in the project's directory.
 Target JavaScript files will be saved in `/dist` directory.
 Posts previously downloaded (meaning having the same Facebook id) won't be overwritten.
 * Run the compiled `index.js` file placed in the `dist` directory: `node dist/index` or `npm start`